traefik/hub/api-management/1-getting-started/README.md

    traefik/traefik
 ```

-Now, we can access the local dashboard: http://dashboard.docker.localhost/
+Now, we can access the local dashboard at http://dashboard.docker.localhost/.

 ## Deploy an API without Traefik Hub

-Without Traefik Hub, an API can be deployed with an `Ingress`, an `IngressRoute` or an `HTTPRoute`.
+Without Traefik Hub, we can deploy an API with `Ingress`, `IngressRoute`, or `HTTPRoute` resources.

-In this tutorial, APIs are implemented using a JSON server in Go; the source code is [here](https://github.com/traefik/hub-preview/tree/main/src/api-server/).
+:information_source: This tutorial implements API using a JSON server in Go; check out the source code [here](https://github.com/traefik/hub-preview/tree/main/src/api-server/).

-Let's deploy a [weather app](https://github.com/traefik/hub-preview/blob/main/src/manifests/weather-app.yaml) exposing an API.
+First, let's deploy a [weather app](https://github.com/traefik/hub-preview/blob/main/src/manifests/weather-app.yaml) exposing an API:

 ```shell
 kubectl apply -f src/manifests/weather-app.yaml
 ```

-It should create the public app
+It should create the public app:

 ```shell
 namespace/apps created